THE ART OF SOAP MAKING

 This two-day hands-on workshop is suitable for complete beginners and those with some experience looking to broaden their skills.
 It will include:

-- Gathering plants from the garden for soap making -Victorian washballs
+-Gathering plants from the garden for soap making

 This course looks at a range of potential ingredients, and will not be using palm oil!

 You will leave with a collection of your own soaps and the knowledge and skills to carry on crafting soap at home.
 You will also receive a booklet that describes the process so you have a handy reference guide for all the tips and tricks.

 Jonathan Code is a lecturer with the Crossfields Institute International.
 Jonathan developed soap making as an educational workshop while working at Ruskin Mill College - a land-based FE college in Gloucestershire.
 Over the last twenty years he has taught this fascinating craft to college students and teachers, in public workshops both nationally and internationally, and in the context of professional development for staff in a number of organisations.